 Email archiving is an email management and information governance practice that allows you to retain and actively use your company’s email and also be 100% sure it’s perfectly secure and protected.

 - increase data security,

 - ensure compliance

-- make your eDiscovery response faster and more efficient.
+- make your ediscovery response faster and more efficient.

-The insight obtained from your archived data will give you a clear picture of staff-associated risks.
+Insight obtained from your archived data will give you a clear picture of staff-associated risks.
 It will help you understand the real value of your business information and allow you to govern it proactively across all your departments.

 What can you do to improve information governance practices in your organization?

 - Do you know where everything is stored?

 - Do you know who’s in charge of what information?